GIMPASOT202A/Assignment/README.md

 # Assignment
-Design sample router with nodesjs
-Due date of assignment is 16th of March, 2020.
+Design web portal showing list of student with node.js Due date of assignment is 16th of March, 2020.